jkomoros/CASsim/README.md

 There is nothing special about agent based models; any simple little program could be called one, and often the core logic is almost embarassingly simple.
 However, there's quite a bit of work to do for the harness around the model, to help make it interactive, have nice visualizations, etc. There's been many times when the right way to get a handle on a problem I was wrestling with was to write a very simple agent based model... but I was deterred by the amount of overhead it took to do the infrastructure for each one.
 While working on https://medium.com/@komorama/on-schelling-points-in-organizations-e90647cdd81b I realized that it would be more effective to show not a single, manually created example of each situation, but to show a number of simulated runs, and allow readers to play with the simulations.
 I decided to overbuild the harness for that system so that it would be easy to create additional agent based models for other problems more quickly, too.

-This system is currently just a low-level harness; there are no afforadances for creating 'agents' or anything like that yet.
-Each simulation is responsible for defining the shape of legal options it accepts, generating frames based on configurations, and describing how to render those frames on screen.
-Later, I'll add optional affordances at a higher level to make it easier to model individual agents and give them rules to execute on each tick of the simulation.

 ## Installing

 Install npm.